-Arrest after man set alight near mosque in Birmingham
+Arrest after man set alight walking home from Birmingham mosque

 A man has been arrested on suspicion of attempted murder after a man was set alight as he walked home from a mosque.

-It happened in Shenstone Road, Edgbaston, Birmingham, just after 19:00 GMT on Monday.
+It happened in Edgbaston, Birmingham, just after 19:00 GMT on Monday.

+Counter terror police are involved in the investigation and are looking into whether there is a link to a similar attack in Ealing, west London.

-The victim was walking home from the mosque in Dudley Road when, police say, another man approached, spoke to him and then sprayed him with an unknown substance and set his jacket on fire.
+The victim, in his 70s, was walking home from the Birmingham mosque when a man approached, sprayed him with a substance and set his jacket on fire.

 The injured man was taken to hospital with burns to his face which are not thought to be life-threatening.

-A video of an attack shared on social media which shows a man being set alight is also under investigation by police.
+A video of an attack shared on social media which shows a man being set alight is under investigation by police.

-Supt James Spencer said officers were checking CCTV and speaking to witnesses.

-"I've been speaking to people this morning, and so I know just how concerned they are and that people are after answers," he said.

 In a joint statement, the city council's leader Ian Ward, cabinet member for community safety John Cotton and ward councillors Sharon Thompson and Marcus Bernasconi called it a "horrific attack".